BananasBear/db-lens-mcp/README.en.md

 ## Introduction

-`db-lens-mcp` is a database-context MCP tool for backend developers and AI coding tools.
-It lets AI tools such as Codex, Claude Code, and Trae safely inspect MySQL / MariaDB schema, indexes, table size estimates, and SELECT execution plans while you write code, review SQL, or investigate slow-query risk.
+`db-lens-mcp` is a relational database context MCP tool for backend developers and AI coding tools.
+It lets AI tools such as Codex, Claude Code, and Trae safely inspect database schema, indexes, table size estimates, and SELECT execution plans while you write code, review SQL, or investigate slow-query risk.

 It is not a general SQL client.
 It does not expose arbitrary SQL execution, change tables, create indexes, or modify data.